Jeh Johnson: General Counsel of the Department of Defense

 On January 8, 2009, then President-elect Barack Obama announced Johnson's nomination as Department of Defense General Counsel.
-On February 9, 2009, he was confirmed by the Senate.
+On February 9, 2009, he was confirmed by the Senate by a voice vote.

 In 2009, Johnson was heavily involved in the reform of military commissions, and testified before Congress numerous times in support of the Military Commissions Act of 2009.
 In February 2010, the Secretary of Defense appointed Johnson to co-chair a working group, along with Army General Carter Ham, to study the potential impact of a repeal of the military's "Don't Ask, Don't Tell" policy.
 In November 2010, following an extensive study, Johnson and General Ham reported that the risk to overall military effectiveness of a repeal would be low.

 As general counsel, Johnson gave a number of speeches on national security.
-In a speech he delivered at the Heritage Foundation in October 2011, Johnson warned against "over-militarizing" the U.S. government's approach to counterterrorism: "There is risk in permitting and expecting the U.S. military to extend its powerful reach into areas traditionally reserved for civilian law enforcement in this country."
+In a speech delivered at The Heritage Foundation in October 2011, Johnson warned against "over-militarizing" the U.S. government's approach to counterterrorism: "There is risk in permitting and expecting the U.S. military to extend its powerful reach into areas traditionally reserved for civilian law enforcement in this country."
 At a speech at Yale Law School in February 2012, Johnson defended "targeted killings".

 At the Oxford Union in November 2012, shortly before his resignation, Johnson delivered an address titled "The conflict against al Qaeda and its affiliates: how will it end?"
 In that speech, he predicted a "tipping point" at which the U.S. government's efforts against al Qaeda should no longer be considered an armed conflict, but a more traditional law enforcement effort against individual terrorists.
 Johnson stated:

 "War" must be regarded as a finite, extraordinary and unnatural state of affairs.
 War permits one man—if he is a "privileged belligerent," consistent with the laws of war—to kill another.
 War violates the natural order of things, in which children bury their parents; in war parents bury their children.
 In its 12th year, we must not accept the current conflict, and all that it entails, as the "new normal."
 Peace must be regarded as the norm toward which the human race continually strives.

 The Oxford Union speech received widespread press attention, and editorial acclaim as the first such statement coming from an Obama administration official.

-According to published reports, Johnson personally gave the legal approval for U.S. special operations forces to go into Pakistan to kill Osama bin Laden.
+According to published reports, Johnson personally authored the legal opinion that provided the basis for U.S. special operations forces to go into Pakistan to kill Osama bin Laden.